Sony Digital Audio Disc Corporation: History

 On August 8, 2011, a Sony DADC distribution center in Enfield was destroyed during the 2011 England riots.
 The warehouse was used by independent music distributor PIAS Entertainment Group to distribute CDs, LPs, and DVDs for over 100 European independent labels.
 The total stock loss in the fire was reported to be between 3.5 million and 25 million units.

-On January 17, 2018, the DADC plant in Terre Haute, Indiana, announced that they would be laying off 375 employees, and shifting manufacturing of audio discs to another manufacturer, Sonopress.
-It was later determined that manufacturing of most audio discs would be facilitated by CDA Inc. The majority of audio discs manufactured for Universal Music Group US and Sony Music Entertainment US are presently manufactured by CDA Inc, while the discs are packaged and assembled into jewel cases in the USA.
-Technicolor sometimes also assists in the facilitation of disc manufacturing for Universal Music Group US.
+On January 17, 2018, the DADC plant in Terre Haute, IN, announced the layoff of 375 employees, shifting US audio disc manufacturing to Sonopress.
+It was later determined that most audio discs would be manufactured by CDA Inc. Currently, the majority of audio discs manufactured for Universal Music Group US and Sony Music Entertainment US are produced by CDA Inc, while packaging and assembly into jewel cases are completed in the US.
+Technicolor (later Vantiva, now Conectiv) also sometimes assists in disc manufacturing for Universal Music Group US.

+On April 2019, Sony DADC Japan Inc. was merged with Sony Music Communications, Inc. to become Sony Music Solutions, Inc., placing the Japanese DADC plants under Sony Music's control.

-On January 13, 2022, the DADC plant in Terre Haute, Indiana, announced that they would be laying off 100 employees, and shifting gaming and disc manufacturing capacity out of Terre Haute to Salzburg, Austria.
-Assembly and distribution will remain in Terre Haute, Indiana.
+On January 13, 2022, the DADC plant in Terre Haute, IN, announced the layoff of 100 employees, moving US gaming and disc manufacturing capacity from Terre Haute to Salzburg, Austria.
+Assembly and distribution will remain in Terre Haute, IN.
+The Terre Haute plant eventually focused its manufacturing capacity towards medical devices, automotive parts, and other electronic devices.

-Sony DADC Plants
+Manufacturing plants

 Manufacturing codes

 Printed on the discs or packaging of Sony DADC-manufactured CDs are codes indicating master copies (matrix numbers) of discs.
 These codes begin with a 4-letter prefix followed by a series of digits.
 Common prefixes include the following: